tduyphat/Breweries-Hub/README.md

 npm start
 ```

-4. Or simply access the deployed version on Netlify at: [phat-tran-breweries.netlify.app](phat-tran-breweries.netlify.app)
+4. Or simply access the deployed version on Netlify at: [https://phat-tran-breweries.netlify.app](https://phat-tran-breweries.netlify.app)